A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Preliminaries

 Let $\mathbf{z} \in \{0,1\}^n$ be a binary vector where each entry $\mathbf{z}_v$ corresponds to node $v \in V$, and let $\mathbf{y}_{v,u}$ corresponds to an edge $(v,u) \in E$ stacked in an $m$-dimensional binary vector.
 Then, the MaxCut problem can be formulated as the following integer linear program (ILP):

 Let $\mathbf{y}^*$ be the optimal solution to \eqref{eqn: cut ILP}.
 Then, the optimal cut value is $\sum_{(v,u)\in E} \mathbf{y}_{v,u}^*$.
 This ILP involves $n + m$ binary variables.
-An alternative formulation that uses only $n$ binary variables is the following Quadratic Unconstrained Binary Optimization (QUBO), where the optimal cut value is equal to the value of the objective:
+An alternative formulation that uses only $n$ binary variables is the following (QUBO), where the optimal cut value is equal to the value of the objective:

 Since both \eqref{eqn: cut ILP} and \eqref{eqn: cut qubo} are binary programs, they scale poorly with increasing $n$ and $m$.
 To address this, lifting-based relaxations have been explored—most notably, the following semidefinite programming (SDP) relaxation of MaxCut: